anirudhadargar/Journal/README.md

+## 14th May
+- Stand up meet with all team members.
+- Completed jenkins run for 1 test case and addressed all code review comments from QIS-20643.
+- Took 2 new test cases from QIS-20630.
+Completed scripting of 1 test case and pre-conditions for another test case.

 ## 10th May
 - Stand up meet with all team members.
 - Completed the execution steps of the test case in which I was stuck.